2017 Oscars: Why It Could Be The Poorest-Watched Ever [Opinion]

 The 2017 Oscars are set to take place Sunday night, marking the eighty-ninth time Hollywood stars have come together to celebrate and recognize the best of the best in the film industry.
 Sadly, however, the dynamic in Hollywood has changed in the past several years.
-What once used to be an event dedicated to talent, beauty and fun is now dedicated to liberal advocacy and Donald Trump-bashing.
+What once used to be an event dedicated to talent, beauty, and fun is now dedicated to liberal advocacy and Donald Trump-bashing.

 Americans and even non-Americans see enough of this negativity every other day of the year, and most would-be Oscars watchers are not likely to tune in so they can find out who can give the biggest anti-Trump speech or who chooses to push the political issues dear to their heart during their acceptance speech.
 Leonardo DiCaprio, anyone?